JacekPyra/NumpyNN/README.md

   - Dropout Layer

 ## Data
-Provided sample data is borrowed from one of Andrew Ng courses: https://www.coursera.org/learn/machine-learning#about
+Provided sample data is borrowed from one of the Andrew Ng courses: https://www.coursera.org/learn/machine-learning#about